 These problems are common and even the biggest sites can suffer from issues.

 Site speed is a Google obsession for good reason.
-A study in 2016 found that faster site load time means lower bounce rate.
+A study in 2016 found that faster site load time means a lower bounce rate.
 So to keep people on your website for longer and ensure they see more of your great content and products, you need to have a quick website.
 This is why the top ranking websites on search engine pages are the ones that load the quickest – faster loading content means better organic results.

 However, knowing this fact and being able to do something about it are two different things.
 This is where Search Console can help as it offers an HTML Improvements report.
 In this, you will find a list of problems affecting your site including duplicate meta descriptions, short meta descriptions, duplicate title tags and other things that slow down the site too.